Peter Knight; Gay Woods; Bob Johnson; Tim Harries.Guest drummers - Gerry Conway; Dave Mattacks.

 A return to the US, a new album but Bob leaves to be replaced by another 'classic' line up member

-This festival appearance was the last time Bob Johnson performed in public.
+The festival appearance above was the last time Bob Johnson performed in public.
 Nick Clark interviewed Gay not long after this concert and the after the news broke about Bob:

 Broadstairs Folk Festival….